Even before the popularization of remote work, webinars were a prominent force in the world of internal and external communication.

 - Reduce form fields.
-The easier it is to fill the form, the more people will sign up for your webinar.
+The easier it is to fill out the form, the more people will sign up for your webinar.
 Only ask for what’s essential.

-- Include a video as they can have a positive impact on conversion rates.
-You can easily create short, branded video clips with Piktochart Video, along with the ability to automatically add subtitles to your video plus other customization features.
+- Include a video, as they can have a positive impact on conversion rates.
+You can easily create short, branded video clips with Piktochart Video, along with the ability to automatically add subtitles to your video, plus other customization features.